 The condensed interim consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern.
 This assumes the Company will operate for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations.
 The Company has incurred operating losses since inception, does not yet have positive operating cash flow, and there can be no assurances that sufficient funding, including adequate financing, will be available to develop its ACMPR business plans and to cover general and administrative expenses necessary for the maintenance of a public company.
-The ability of the Company to arrange additional financing in the future depends in part, on the prevailing capital market conditions, its progress on obtaining an MMPR license and to generate income or cash flows from operations from product and sale of medical marijuana.
+The ability of the Company to arrange additional financing in the future depends in part, on the prevailing capital market conditions and to generate income or cash flows from operations from product and sale of medical marijuana.
 These factors may cast significant doubt on the Company's ability to continue as a going concern.
-Accordingly, the condensed interim consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities, contingent obligations and commitments other than in the normal course of business and at amounts different from those in the condensed interim consolidated financial statements do not give effect to an in the normal course of business and at amounts different from those in the condensed interim consolidated financial statements other than in the normal course of business and at amounts different from those in the condensed interim consolidated financial statements.
+Accordingly, the condensed interim consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities, contingent obligations and commitments other than in the normal course of business and at amounts different from those in the condensed interim consolidated financial statements.